justinfnelson/stat133/Post02/Post-02-Justin-Nelson.md

 With the tables now joined, we can generate the map.
 We'll make maps that display funding in each state, percentage of students who take the SAT in each state, and performance on the SAT in each state.
+To make each map represent the variable we're interested in, we'll set the 'fill' argument within the aesthetics parameter to the column of data we want to look at on our map.

 (Notice that there are several black states.
 These are states in which there was no data aviailable.)